matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 ### 15. How Optional works?

 - It helps work with null pointers.
-- OfNullable - create optional value if exists
+- ofNullable - create optional value if exists
 - ifPresent - is triggered when Optional is null

 ### 16. Default methods in interfaces.